Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Adding Alerts.md

 - This condition will trigger the alert when the average CPU utilization is less than 10% in last 2 days
 - In the query we have defined the average CPU utilization, when the threshold value will become less than 10 the alert will fired.
-- We are calculating the avearage CPU utilization for last 2 days, which is evaluated every 5 minutes
+- We are calculating the avearage CPU utilization for last 2 days, which is evaluated every 5 minutes.
+The query is given below:

+      Perf
+      | where ObjectName == "Processor" and CounterName == "% Processor Time" and InstanceName == "_Total"
+      | summarize AggregatedValue = avg(CounterValue) by Computer,bin(TimeGenerated,15m)

 <img src="Images/Alert-CPU-10.png" width="100%" height="100%">

 <img src="Images/Alert-CPU-10-02.png" width="100%" height="100%">